blockchain-ecosystem-payments/frontend/README.md

-# Welcome to the repository of Blockchain Ecosystem Payments
+# Welcome to Blockchain Ecosystem Payments

-find the frontend in the root folder of the repository find the docker container in the  _DOCKER folder find the smart contract in the _SMART CONTRACT folder
+find the frontend in the root folder of the repository <br>
+find the docker container in the  _DOCKER folder <br>
+find the smart contract in the _SMART CONTRACT folder <br>